smtdfc/lightiz-ui/README.md

 # 🌟 Lightiz UI

- A blazing-fast UI framework powered by configuration-first CSS generation.
+ A UI framework powered by configuration-first CSS generation.

 ---